DeNA/Anjin/README.md

 ## Run autopilot

-Autopilot can be executed in two ways.
+Autopilot can be run in the Unity editor in three ways.

 ### 1. Run on play mode in Unity editor (GUI)